-At first glance, the resulting classifications look quite similar to each other.
-In particular, both algorithms seem to perform reasonably in terms of the detection of movements along the main transport routes.
-Differences between the classifications exist e.g.~for the region at the top right corner where the time-based algorithm detects UAE types more frequently.
-On the other hand, the distance-based algorithm is more conservative regarding the gathering of points at the middle part of the visualization.
-This behaviour seems reasonable, since the signal coverage is expected to be better along the main parts of the production hall and lower in more narrow regions at the side parts.
-Hence, the noise is higher in the latter regions and probably succeeds the threshold of the distance-based algorithm more often which results in a classification dominated by AME types. \\ Subsequently, we aggregate the results of both algorithms and repeat the described steps for each device.
+Regarding offline applications, we repeat the application of the procedure for each device.
 In the end, each event in the observed period of time is classified into one of the four classes described in Section \ref{sec:Agg}.
-To achieve an overall system analysis, we further aggregate the results to spatial production areas to get a comprehensive overview of the system's behaviour in different areas of the production hall.
+To achieve an overall system analysis, we further aggregate the results to spatial production areas to get a comprehensive overview of the system's behavior in different areas of the production hall.
 To do so, we span a grid across the layout of the production hall such that each cell covers a space of one square meter.
 In the end, we analyze each grid cell by assigning the class which occurs most frequently among all events that are located in its covered area.
-The result can be easily illustrated with a visualization like in Figure \ref{fig:AreaCl} where each Class is characterized by its own colour.
-A grid cell is coloured grey if less than five events took place in this particular area.
+Fig. \ref{fig:AreaCl} shows the resulting map where each Class is characterized by its own colour.
+A grid cell is coloured gray if less than five events took place in the corresponding area.